CrystalTechSAS/jcrystal_documentation/clients/getting_started/angular.md

     }
     ```

-3. To use your service, only call it from a class named `ManagerHelloAngular`, like this:
+3. To use your web service, only call it from a class named `ManagerHelloAngular`, like this:

     ```typescript
     ...